maurodevito/BuildVersion/README.md

-# BuildVersion - Increment Build Version automatically using GitHub Actions
+# BuildVersion - Increment Build Version automatically
+# GitHub Actions

 In the file ConfigVersion.txt there are two rows:
 AppVersion=1.12.0